Joshalphonse/Mux-Fal/README.md

 3. Copy the webhook signing secret into `MUX_WEBHOOK_SECRET`

 ## Test the app
+Try out the web app [here](https://mux-fal.vercel.app/) OR

-Paste your fal.ai API key in the input box and press Generate to bypass Demo Mode for a live generation.
+Clone this repo and paste your fal.ai API key in the input box and press Generate to bypass Demo Mode for a live generation.

 ***NOTE*** For live generations, ensure your webhook is reachable (e.g., run `ngrok http 3000`) so the app can receive `video.asset.ready` from Mux. fal.ai usage may incur costs.